Here are some links to other noise related sites that you may find useful.

 - The European Commission's Noise Research website.

-- The paper on "Converting the UK Traffic Noise Index to EU Noise Indices for Noise Mapping" can be viewed here.
+- The paper on "Converting the UK Traffic Noise Index to EU Noise Indices for Noise Mapping".

 - WHO/Europe has carried out an assessment study to provide methodological guidance in the estimation of the burden of disease related to environmental noise and preliminary estimates of DALYs (Disability-Adjusted Life Years) for the European Region.
-You can visit the project website here.
+You can visit the project website.

 - The European project IMAGINE was tasked with developing new calculation methods for railway, road, industrial and aircraft noise and to standardise the Harmonoise methods and to provide guidelines on how to use these methods for noise mapping and noise action plans (e.g. traffic flow management) in the EC.
-The final report can be viewed here.
+View the final report.

-- A report of a study to provide the Scottish Executive with information on issues surrounding the collection & handling of data associated with mapping requirements likely to result from the proposed EC Directive on Environmental Noise is available here.
+- A report of a study to provide the Scottish Executive with information on issues surrounding the collection & handling of data associated with mapping requirements likely to result from the proposed EC Directive on Environmental Noise.

-- If you are interested in night time noise, the World Health Organisation's Night Time Noise Guidelines can be accessed here
+- If you are interested in night time noise visit The World Health Organisation's Night Time Noise Guidelines

 - In addition, the World Health Organisation published Guidelines for Community Noise in 1999.
 The aforementioned WHO Night Noise Guidelines states that the Night noise guidelines for Europe complements the 1999 guidelines.